randyyy616/Shipyard-Documentation/docs/blueprint-library/google-sheets/google-sheets-upload-csv-to-sheet.md

 If you leave the tab name blank, the data will be uploaded into the first tab.
 If you specify a Tab Name that doesn't exist, it will be created.

-This Blueprint is still subject to [Google's limitations](https://support.google.com/drive/answer/37603) which restrict the number of cells, number of columns, and number of characters per cell in a spreadsheet.
+This Template is still subject to [Google's limitations](https://support.google.com/drive/answer/37603) which restrict the number of cells, number of columns, and number of characters per cell in a spreadsheet.

 **Note:** This Vessel cannot be used to upload a local file from your computer.

 **Recommended Setup:**

-1. A Vessel built with this Blueprint should typically run after a Vessel that either downloads a file to Platform or generates a file with code.
+1. A Vessel built with this Template should typically run after a Vessel that either downloads a file to Platform or generates a file with code.

 ## Variables